luissaavedra87/time-tracker/README.md

 ### Live demo usage

 - Go to Project link and click "Add Group".
-- Go to Clock link and create a new task, insert the hours spent and assign it to a project.
+- Go to Clock link and create a new task, insert the hours spent, and assign it to a project.
-- Then you can check all your projects and created tasks in their respectives link.
+- Then you can check all your projects and create tasks in their respective link.

 ## Getting Started